table of contents

 - Click .

-- Select the [Conics] checkbox.
+- Mark the [Conics] checkbox in [Advanced].

 This enables graph analysis that is characteristic of conics (directrix, axis of symmetry, focus, etc.) - Click and then click any point on the graph.